As flespi can get into work as soon as the device connects to your channel’s host:port you need to make sure that device can reach it.

 Depends on the device: some devices must have a GPS signal to start sending data, be unlocked using a certain software tool, somehow activated, etc. Check the documentation carefully

-SIM-card has a positive balance and the plan allows using the Internet, SIM-card is not locked by PIN-code
+SIM-card has a positive balance, the plan allows using the Internet, SIM-card is not locked by PIN-code

 APN settings are set (maybe set up from the flespi device configurator via SMS)